256J.33 Prospective and retrospective determination of MFIP eligibility.

 (4) gross earned income from employment as determined under clause (1) which is received by a member of an assistance unit who is a minor child or minor caregiver and less than a half-time student;

-(5) child support and spousal support received by an assistance unit;
+(5) child support and spousal support received or anticipated to be received by an assistance unit;

 (6) the income of a parent when that parent is not included in the assistance unit;